jeffqchen/PSone-Filament-LCD-Backlight-Mod/README.md

 Solder the red wire to the positive end of the LED filament in series, and the white wire to the negative end of the other LED.

-*If you decided not to use the original CCFL plug, solder the positive end to the upper pin on the mod board with a wire, and the negative end to the lower one with another.*
+*If you decided not to use the original CCFL plug, solder the positive end to the upper pin on the mod board with a piece of wire, and the negative end to the lower one with another.*

 -----------